Celebrating Seniors – Julie Andrews is 80 pt 2of2

 Julie Andrews returned to her stage roots with a vengeance in 1993 and until she was sidelined in 1997, enjoyed a Broadway run of shows including the stage musical of Victor/Victoria – and a subsequent world tour for the production.
 She also recorded two albums of songs celebrating Broadway legends Richard Rodgers, and Alan Jay Lerner.

-A 1997 operation at Mount Sinai Hospital to remove nodules from her throat when she was in her sixties, had a disastrous effect on her singing voice – reducing it from 4 octave soprano to an alto.
+A 1997 operation at Mount Sinai Hospital to remove nodules from her throat when she was in her sixties, had a disastrous effect on Julie Andrews’ singing voice – reducing it from 4 octave soprano to an alto.
 Andrews subsequently filed a malpractice suit against the doctors that was settled in 2000, and had 4 more operations that improved her speaking voice but could not restore her singing.

 New senior citizen Julie Andrews was awarded a Dame Commander of the Order of the British Empire (DBE) in 2000 by Queen Elizabeth II.
 She and Christopher Plummer (her co-star from The Sound of Music) reunited for a live TV performance of On Golden Pond (2001), about an older couple of seniors and their grown daughter.